 Mission & History

-Harmonia was founded by artistic director, Robert Pacillo, in 2006.
+Harmonia was founded by Executive Director, Robert Pacillo, in 2006.
 It was in late 2005 that a small group of singers got together to present a special Advent concert at St. Lawrence Church in Buffalo.
 We were called the Gaudete Chamber Choir.
 A year later, Harmonia presented its premier concert at St. Andrew’s Episcopal Church in Buffalo.
 What began as an experimental ensemble evolved into one of Western New York’s most sought-after vocal groups.
 Noted for its innovative programming and stunning performances, Harmonia’s literature spans centuries of choral music, from Medieval chant to the present.
 Concerts are presented throughout Western New York in some of the area’s most beautiful acoustical spaces.
 Harmonia was named the Artvoice Best Vocal Ensemble in 2011.

 In March 2015, Harmonia was proud to perform as part of A Cappella NEXT! at Carnegie Hall with the Elora Festival Singers and Le Choeur de Chambre du Quebec.